OskarsPakers/confluence-to-outline/README.md

 OUTLINE_API_TOKEN={api_token}
 OUTLINE_BASE_URL=http://127.0.0.1:8888/api
 ```
 The Confluence base URL must end with /
 Outline base URL must end with /api
 Outline API token is available in Account settings - API Tokens

 ### Migration -
 ```
 go run main.go migrate --from {Confluence SpaceKey} --to {Outline collection ID}
 ```
-SpaceKey -
+**SpaceKey** -
 The all capital letter keyword after /display/ part of the URL
-hostname/display/TEST/Test has the SpaceKey "TEST"
+'hostname/display/TEST/Test' has the SpaceKey "TEST"

-Outline CollectionID -
+**Outline CollectionID** -
 While in the inspect element Network tab in the destination Outline page Star the target collection.
 There will be a POST request with the collectionId in the Request and Response tabs.

 ### Clean -